jatsby/jatsby-framework/README.md

 Inside Jatsby
 -------------
-Inside Jatsby, you'll find three folders: docs, extras and website.
+Inside Jatsby, you'll find three folders: docs, extras and template.
 As you might have guessed, "docs" is where you'll find, well, *docs*!
 This includes licenses and eventually, that website guide.
 The "extras" folder is where you'll (in a future release) find some pre-made goodies, like buttons, headers and even graphs- all made with pure CSS.
-It's the other part of the framework, but it's not quite ready yet, and so far it only has the Lato font family, Jatsby's "signature font".
-As for "website", that's where you'll find the one HTML and three CSS files that will eventually become your website!
+It's the other part of the framework, and it's a part of Jatsby v0.5 alongside Lato, Jatsby's "signature font".
+As for "template", that's where you'll find the one HTML and three CSS files that will eventually become your website!
 It's responsive and ready for your code!

-The idea is that you'll one day be able to bring code from "extras" into your website in the "website" folder, and then simply move and rename the website folder for use with Apache, etc.
+The idea is that you'll one day be able to bring code from "extras" into your website in the "template" folder, and then simply move and rename the template folder for use with Apache, etc.